WHAT IS WESTERN CIVILIZATION?

 all differences between people, including race, creed or beliefs, religion,

 sexual preference, gender and more.
-In fact, this is a major theme of Western civilization.
+In fact, this is a major theme of

 Religion.
-The rise of Western civilization has
+The rise of Western civilization has been influenced greatly

-been influenced greatly by the Hebrew and the Christian Bibles.
-These documents gave us the Ten
+by the Hebrew and the Christian Bibles.

-civilization for 2000 years.
+and have guided Western civilization for 2000 years.

 Most historians describe the timeline of present-day Western